 you can down load an ebook or take the other option and purchase the book.
 I have been known to do both depending on the author.

-Ken Gagne Premium Member 12 months ago
+Ken Gagne Premium Member over 1 year ago

 This pairs well with today’s Speed Bump comic!